FAQ

 2. Geotab’s simulation data for various EV makes and models.

-Telematics data is used to get an accurate view of each vehicle’s daily driving distance and fuel consumption.
-Each vehicle’s daily driving distance is calculated and compared to the real-world range of selected EVs.
-If there is an EV that satisfies the daily range requirements, then the EV goes through a lifetime cost analysis.
+Telematics data is used to get an accurate view of each vehicle’s daily driving distance, fuel consumption, dwell locations, and stopping durations.
+Each vehicle’s daily driving distance is calculated and compared to the real-world battery consumption of selected EVs.
+When the vehicle stops in a designated charging location (workplace or driver’s home), then the EVSA simulates a charging session in that location.
+If there is an EV that satisfies the daily range requirements while not exceeding the on-route charging threshold, then the EV goes through a lifetime cost analysis.

 To determine whether an EV is cost effective, the lifetime cost of the candidate EV is compared to the lifetime cost of an equivalent brand new non-EV.
 If the EV’s lifetime cost is lower than that of the non-EV, then that EV is recommended as a replacement for the fleet vehicle.